OmarShawky1/ACU/README.md

 2. How to use AC Discord Server?
    1. Arabic: [Old Onboarding Video](https://youtu.be/v1SyedPG0jw).
    2. Tips:
-      1. You can show/hide channels from "Browse Channels" options on left pane.
+      1. You can show/hide channels from "Browse Channels" options on the left pane.
 3. How to ask questions?
    1. Dr. Mostafa's advice on how to ask (Arabic): https://www.youtube.com/watch?v=PxLOqb54omI
    2. Watch: https://www.coursera.org/lecture/data-scientists-tools/getting-help-dhpW3